digallardox/prop-B-tracker/README.md

 * 'most active date' function that displays the date with the most incidents.
 * potentially more useful data such as D/W/M averages, graphs plotting # of incidents along the date to see if cases are rising or lowering, etc.

-- Add second API
-- Use local storage to save user favorites

 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.